hairlesshobo/jack-tools/md/rju-scope.md

 DESCRIPTION
 -----------
-jack-scope is an oscilloscope for JACK under X11.  jack-scope draws either a time domain signal trace or a self correlation trace.
+rju-scope is an oscilloscope for JACK under X11.  rju-scope draws either a time domain signal trace or a self correlation trace.
-Multiple input channels are superimposed, each channel is drawn in a different colour.  jack-scope accepts OSC packets for interactive control of drawing parameters.
+Multiple input channels are superimposed, each channel is drawn in a different colour.  rju-scope accepts OSC packets for interactive control of drawing parameters.

-The operating mode of jack-scope is set using *-m*.
-In signal mode jack-scope draws a time domain signal trace, in embed mode jack-scope draws a self correlation trace, in hline mode an _optical sound_ picture is made.
+The operating mode of rju-scope is set using *-m*.
+In signal mode rju-scope draws a time domain signal trace, in embed mode rju-scope draws a self correlation trace, in hline mode an _optical sound_ picture is made.

-The size of the jack-scope window is set using *-h* and *-w*.
+The size of the rju-scope window is set using *-h* and *-w*.
 The window is of fixed size and has centered gravity.
 The time interval that is displayed is determined by the frame size, set using *-b*.
 The image refresh rate is determined by the delay interval, set using